neolin-ms/CSSOpenWSL2/README.md

 >> * Azure PowerShell prompt<br>
 >> ![GITGUB](https://github.com/neolin-ms/CSSOpenWSL2/blob/master/WSL2Image/4_5.png "4_5")<br>

-## Use Azure PowerShell to Deploy a Linux VM on Azure
+## Lab 3: Use Azure PowerShell to Deploy a Linux VM on Azure

 1. On the Linux command prompt, run command to create an SSH key pair.
 And you will see the two files, e.g. id_rsa, and id_rsa.pub.<br>
 > Command:<br>